Safe Co-Sleeping with Your Baby – Benefits, Types and Guidelines

 If you are pregnant, are you considering co-sleeping?

-As the name implies, the baby shares a bed with the parents.
-While some parents may prefer this method to feel closer to their infant, it does come with some significant risks for the child.
-Health experts warn[1] sleeping in the same bed with your baby increases the possibility of suffocation, strangulation, and sudden infant death syndrome (SIDS).
+Co-sleeping1 is when a baby shares a sleeping environment with their parents.
+While some parents may prefer this method to feel closer to their infant, depending on how it’s executed, co-sleeping does come with some significant risks for the child.

-Sharing a bed may be riskier because an adult bed presents more safety hazards for a young child.
-For example, a softer mattress or loose bedding products such as pillows and blankets could suffocate the infant.
-The baby could also become trapped between objects or strangled from something nearby, such as a chord from the window blinds.
-Furthermore, a parent could roll over while asleep and accidentally suffocate the child.
+An adult bed presents more safety hazards for a young child compared to a crib or a toddler bed.
+For example, a softer mattress or loose bedding products such as pillows and blankets could suffocate the infant2.
+The baby could also become trapped between objects or strangled by something nearby, such as a chord from the window blinds2.
+Furthermore, a parent could roll over while asleep and accidentally suffocate the child2.

-In general, you should avoid sharing beds with babies who are at a high risk of SIDS.
-Children more vulnerable to SIDS include newborns, babies with low birth weight, and preterm infants.
+Also, you should especially avoid sharing beds with babies who are at a high risk of SIDS, such as newborns, babies with low birth weight, and preterm infants2.

-A sidecar setup means the baby’s bed is adjacent to and touching the parents’ bed.
-Sidecar arrangements could incorporate an open-faced crib designed for this function.
-As a result, mom and child are at approximately the same level, and they have physical access to each other.
+A bedside co-sleeper3 is a bassinet or crib that attaches to the side of the parents’ bed but still gives the baby a separate space to sleep.
+As a result, the parent and child are at approximately the same level, and they have physical access to each other.

 View Our Guide: Best Baby Co-sleeper